neeruram1/Crate/README.md

 ## Why open source a project and not a boilerplate or framework?
 - While building a new project with Node, you can basically start scratch, adding libraries and tools as you go on building it further.
-- Comparing with any other languague, you usually start with a framework, for example, Laravel (PHP), Django (Python) or Ruby on Rails (Ruby) which includes a ton of features and codebase which you never end up using.
+- Comparing with any other language, you usually start with a framework, for example, Laravel (PHP), Django (Python) or Ruby on Rails (Ruby) which includes a ton of features and codebase which you never end up using.
 - I've personally found, learning by going through a good project codebase step by step while building your own project helps in ease of understanding and remembering